YorbisDan/Credit-Default-Risk-ML-Platform/README.md

-# Credit Default Risk Prediction for First-Time Borrowers
+# Credit Default Risk Prediction for Borrowers with Limited Credit History

-This project aims to assess the credit default risk of first-time loan applicants using machine learning models.
-The models were trained and evaluated using PySpark, and the results are visualized through an interactive Streamlit dashboard.
+This project aims to assess credit default risk using machine learning models applied to large-scale lending data.
+The models were trained and evaluated in PySpark, and the results are visualized through an interactive Streamlit dashboard for comparative analysis and decision support.

 Dataset available on Kaggle: https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv